ankit282k/Brain-Box/README.md

 Brain Box is a Retrieval-Augmented Generation (RAG) chat bot.
 The backend ingests documents, builds a vector store, and serves a chat API that answers questions using retrieved context.

 ## Features
+- It uses models from Azure AI Foundry
 - Document ingestion and vector store rebuild on upload
 - Pluggable LLM / embedding configuration via environment variables